thoth-tech/documentation/docs/Internal Systems/Research & Findings/Google-github-actions.md

 If Cost is your main concern, take a look at our coupons page for the latest hosting plans from August 2022 -- you will find deals and discounts that you cannot find anywhere else.
-Is Google Cloud Platforms Cloud Hosting Worth It?Containers, Instant Messaging Services, Databases: It is all available on Google Cloud Platform, but the costs can get out of hand fast if you are not careful.
+Is Google Cloud Platforms Cloud Hosting Worth It?
+Containers, Instant Messaging Services, Databases: It is all available on Google Cloud Platform, but the costs can get out of hand fast if you are not careful.
 Google Cloud Web Hosting has a pay-as-you-use structure, so costs vary depending on what you need, and the Pricing Calculator (opens in a new tab) helps users understand what their preferred options